Tyron Whitten

-Tyron Whitten (born 25 January 1971) is an Australian politician who is a Senator for Western Australia, having been elected at the 2025 federal election for Pauline Hanson's One Nation.
+Tyron Whitten is an Australian politician who is a Senator for Western Australia, having been elected at the 2025 federal election for Pauline Hanson's One Nation.
 His six year-term began on 1 July 2025.

-In 2001, Whitten and his brother Clayton established Whittens, a privately owned earthworks and construction business operating in the resources, defence and infrastructure segments.
+In 2001, Whitten and his brother Clayton established Whittens, a privately owned earthworks and construction business operating in the resources, defence, and infrastructure segments.
+Whittens was engaged to work on the Snowy Mountains hydro project.